jamisoncozart/Reddit-Miner/README.md

 ## Getting Started

-Download the .zip file and extract all files into directory of your choice.
-Open folder in preferred text editor.
+Download the .zip file and extract all files into directory of your choice OR clone the repository to a directory.
+Open project directory in preferred text editor.

 ### Prerequisites